 To be successful as an entrepreneur, you don’t have to be a fabulous person, but it helps.
-Some people, and some entrepreneurs, have that something extra, like Simon Cowell is searching for on the X-Factor, that you can’t quite put your finger on.
+Some people have that something extra, like what Simon Cowell is searching for on the X-Factor, that you can’t quite put your finger on.
 But the entrepreneurs that have “it” seem to be able to effortlessly get team members, investors, and customers to follow them anywhere.

 I just finished a book on this subject, “The Essentials of Fabulous,” by Ellen Lubin-Sherman, who has been tracking fabulous people most of her life, as a writer and journalist.
 She identifies less than a dozen primary qualities for fabulous people in general, and I have honed and tuned these to ten that apply especially to entrepreneurs, in my experience:

 - Be passionate about life, as well as your business.
 Entrepreneurs who have passion in business, as well as their life, may drive us all batty, but there is never a dull moment.
 These moments are always being transformed into options to be explored.
 They make life interesting and an adventure, and everyone loves an adventure.

 - Be delightfully authentic and honest.
 Authentic entrepreneurs are destined and determined to have fun, as well as move forward in business.
 They have an unerring confidence that’s inspiring yet attainable.
 They savor relationships and are generous with themselves and their smarts, so they attract a savvy following.

 - Be revered for an amazing positive attitude.
 Rather than cave when things get tough, optimistic entrepreneurs go analytic, looking for pivots that keep their goals in sight.
 They are disciplined, upbeat thinkers, but they don’t take themselves too seriously and know how and when to laugh it off.
 A negative attitude takes everyone down.